Virginia State Police History

 A narrative history of the Virginia Department of State Police was originally written by Lieutenant E. E. Schneider, now retired, and included in both the Department's 50th Anniversary (1982) and 60th Anniversary (1992) Commemorative Books.
 Recently, Department employees have updated the Department's history and provided a brief outline, by year, below.

 Governor Claude A. Swanson signed legislation requiring automobiles to be licensed and registered with the Secretary of the Commonwealth.
 Over 4,500 motor vehicles were registered at a fee of $2 each between 1906 and 1910.
-The first motor vehicle to be registered in Virginia, a 1906 Oldsmobile, was owned by a Staunton citizen and licensed June 12, 1906.
+The first motor vehicle to be registered in Virginia, a 1906 Oldsmobile, was owned by a Staunton resident and licensed June 12, 1906.

 The Secretary of Commonwealth was also responsible for the regulatory sections of the new law dealing with traffic movement.
 His staff was minimal and the burden was left to sheriffs, constables and other law enforcement personnel.
 No adequate state-administered staff existed to enforce the laws pertaining to motor vehicles traveling the often unnavigable dirt roads of the State during the first two decades of the twentieth century.